OutpostUniverse/HFL/readme.txt

 This library is distributed as part of the [MissionSDK](https://github.com/OutpostUniverse/OP2MissionSDK).
 An Outpost 2 mission project can reference the MissionSDK project, which will bring in access to HFL.
 For a template mission project, see the [LevelTemplate](https://github.com/OutpostUniverse/LevelTemplate) project.
 The LevelTemplate project is already configured to use the MissionSDK, and hence also provides access to HFL.

-## Requirements

-- A C++ compiler that can compile OP2 missions (duh)
-- The most recent Outpost 2 mission SDK
-- A working copy of Outpost 2 (preferably the OPU version)
-- Some patience as you work with code that is incomplete :-)

 ## Files

 This is a description of the files inside this package: